-Sean Baker has one of the most impressive filmographies: here’s a list of the director’s most recent films, ranked from worst to best.
+Sean Baker has one of the most impressive filmographies: here’s a list of the director’s most recent films, ranked from worst to best and including Anora.

 There are very few filmmakers that produce interesting independent films like Sean Baker.
 He is known for having an eye for casting unknowns who give brilliant performances in almost all his movies, and you can see Baker’s development as a filmmaker throughout his filmography.
 Every time he has a film come out, there is always a sense of anticipation because, ever since the 2010s, every feature he’s directed has always been impressive.
 Sean Baker’s movies usually provide a look into an underrepresented community, from the transgender sex workers of LA to the kids on the outskirts of Orlando, and feature authentic characters and worldbuilding that make the experience highly immersive.
-With his most recent film, Anora, set to premiere at the Cannes Film Festival in May, here is our list of Sean Baker’s most recent films, ranked from worst to best!
+Here is our list of Sean Baker’s most recent films, ranked from worst to best including his most recent movie, Anora!

 Starlet is a buddy comedy that we have seen plenty of times before, but it is still worth a watch because we can see Baker developing his directing trademarks.
 This film follows a 21 year old named Jane (Dree Hemingway) who sparks up a friendship with an elderly woman (Besedka Johnson) after she is sold a vase with ten thousand dollars in it.
 Baker typically edits his own films and his comedic timing is best utilized here.
 There are scenes where he cuts to certain characters for reaction shots unexpectedly, and every time it happens, I laugh.
 Both Hemingway and Johnson have amazing chemistry and elevate a screenplay that isn’t nearly as original as Baker’s other films.
 While this isn’t masterpiece territory, like the other movies on this list, it is still an essential watch in his filmography.